mountaincharlie/midi-dragon/README.md

 * Throughout the site the user is prompted with messages and navigational buttons to help guide them through their experience.
 Evidence of this user friendly and simple navigation can be found in the Final Designs section which shows the features and functionality avaliable to users depending on their authentication, previous interactions with the site (e.g. past orders or current songs in their Tracklist) and helping them make the most of their experince with midiDRAGON.
 * Cancel button on the Design Custom Song, Edit Custom Song and Delete confirmation pages so that the user doesn't have to use the browsers back button in order to cancel out of any of these features.

+### Media
+* The images, icons and audio files are high quailty to ensure a satisfying experience for the users.
+* The audio elements and Testimonials carousel are completely user operated, as neither of them autoplays.

 ## Accessibility
 ---